sachin1988/Documentation/README.md

 # Documentation
-This contains all the technical design, time sheet and the document to execute the project.
-This all contains the executables jars.
+This repository contains the technical design, time sheet and the document to execute the project.
+This all contains the project executable jar.